 Want to learn how to set up HTTPS file transfers instead?
 Click that link then.

 In order to provide SSL encryption and authentication capabilities to your file transfers, you need to generate server keys first.
 When you generate server keys, you are also, in effect, generating the public keys needed for encrypting the files and the private keys for the digital certificates needed by clients to authenticate the server.

-Launch your JSCAPE MFT Server Manager and go to Server > Key Manager.
+Launch your JSCAPE MFT Server Manager and go to the Keys menu.

-Navigate to the Server Keys tab and click the Generate button.
+Navigate to the Server Keys tab and click the Generate > Generate Key button.

 In case you're wondering how the Key Alias differs from the Common Name (CN), the alias is only referenced within the context of JSCAPE MFT Server administration.
 Only you, the server admin, will have any use of it.
 The CN, on the other hand, can be seen by a user when that user's file client application receives your server's digital certificate.

 Another setting you might want to know more about is the key algorithm.
 If you want to know which key algorithm (RSA or DSA) will work best for your particular setup, I recommend you read the blog post Which Works Best for Encrypted File Transfers - RSA or DSA?